Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Content: Configure the content to display when this condition is met.
 You can leave the content empty if you want no other widgets to be shown when this condition is met.

 ### Validation
-- The Form Condition Widget should only be used within the Form Conditional Container Widget.
+- The Form Condition Widget can only be used inside the Form Conditional Container Widget.